If you are looking for a sense of history in New Zealand, it lies here.

 On the water

 The bay’s waters remain bounteous, though today visitors come to admire the whales, not to hunt them.
 Huge pods of dolphins frequent the fish-rich waters, as well as larger visiting cetaceans.
-The warm waters also attract game fish; American writer Zane Grey named it ‘the angler’s Eldorado’ as early as the 1920s, and over summer the day’s catch is often weighed and displayed at the Russell or Paihia wharves.
+The warm waters also attract game fish and over summer the day’s catch is often weighed and displayed at the Russell or Paihia wharves.

 American writer Zane Grey named it ‘the angler’s Eldorado’ as early as the 1920s.